christianfosli/intro-to-docker-slides/README.md

 docker run --rm -d -p 80:80 christianfosli/intro-to-docker-slides
 ```

+Open http://localhost in your browser to see the presentation.

 Feel free to use another port.
 Perhaps port 80 is not available on your
 machine..
 E.g.:

 ```console
 docker run --rm -d -p 8080:80 christianfosli/intro-to-docker-slides
 ```

+Open http://localhost:8080 in your browser to see the presentation.

 ## Run from source-code